dsyer/js-modules/README.md

 * `module` is a subset of `exports`
 * `__filename` and `__dirname` are convenience variables containing the path to the module being loaded

 We have to re-write our `hello.js`.
-One way to do that would be simply to add the `hello` function to the `exports`:
+One simple way to do that would be to add the `hello` function to the `exports`:

 ```javascript
 let hello = function() {